 Kansas City Chiefs

-The Kansas City Chiefs stand as frontrunners for Covid-19 preventions.
+The Kansas City Chiefs stand as frontrunners for Covid-19 prevention.

-Prior to announcing their plan to reduce capacity at 22 percent, the Chiefs consulted with government officials and the University of Kansas Health System.
+Before announcing their plan to reduce capacity by 22 percent, the Chiefs consulted with government officials and the University of Kansas Health System.
 The three parties developed a plan together for fans to safely attend games at Arrowhead Stadium.

 Masks will be required upon entering the complex, with absolutely no exceptions.
 Should fans forget theirs at home, the team will be distributing commemorative masks to all who attend the first three games.

 Though tailgating will be permitted to nurture a time-old football tradition, guests will be required to stay within their designated area and wear masks.
 Large tailgating groups are prohibited, as individuals must remain with those included within their ticket pod.
 A tailgate-free zone is also available for those who wish to stay separate.